Missing Values Handling for Machine Learning Portfolios: Baseline Imputation Methods

-To keep the problem tractable, we assume that predictors are multivariate normal after a transformation.
-That is, we transform each predictor by winsorizing symmetrically at the 1\% level and then apply \citet{hawkins2017combining}'s extension of the \citet{box1964analysis} method for making each predictor approximately normal.
-Then we standardize predictors to have zero mean and unit variance.
-Finally, we assume
+Before applying any imputation, we use the following preprocessing.
+First, we winsorize across stocks symmetrically at the 1\% level for each predictor-month.
+Second, we apply \citet{hawkins2017combining}'s extension of \citet{box1964analysis} to make each predictor approximately normal.
+Finally, we standardize predictors to have zero mean and unit variance.